 - you want to change your job and your new job is with a different employer

 - your job changes to a different standard occupation classification (SOC) code, and you’re not in a graduate training programme

-- you leave a job that’s on the shortage occupation list for a job that isn’t on the list
+- you leave a job that’s on the shortage occupation list for a job that is not on the list

-You don’t need to apply again if you stay in the same job, but your job is taken off the shortage occupation list
+You do not need to apply again if you stay in the same job, but your job is taken off the shortage occupation list.

-You won’t need to make a new application if you’ll be staying with your current employer but your job will change in other ways, for example you want to change to a job in the same SOC code, or your pay will increase.
+You will not need to make a new application if you’ll be staying with your current employer but your job will change in other ways, for example you want to change to a job in the same SOC code, or your pay will increase.

-You must have a new certificate of sponsorship and you must meet all other application conditions, but you won’t need to send evidence in support of your application if you’ve sent it for a previous Tier 2 application.
+You must have a new certificate of sponsorship and you must meet all other application conditions, but you will not need to provide evidence to support your application if you’ve provided it for a previous Tier 2 application.

 You can continue working for your previous sponsor until the start date on your new certificate of sponsorship if your current permission to stay is still valid.